UoB-OOP/COMS10017-2024/summative/applefix.md

 ## Java FX fix for Apple Silicon

-### Background: Java is essentially slightly broken on the latest version of Mac OS (Sonoma 14.4): See [here](https://bugs.java.com/bugdatabase/view_bug?bug_id=8327860) and [here](https://blogs.oracle.com/java/post/java-on-macos-14-4) If you have not updgraded yet, it is best to wait until after the coursework.
+### Background: Java is essentially slightly broken on the latest version of Mac OS (Sonoma 14.4): See [here](https://bugs.java.com/bugdatabase/view_bug?bug_id=8327860) and [here](https://blogs.oracle.com/java/post/java-on-macos-14-4) If you have not upgraded yet, it is best to wait until after the coursework.

 ### If you continue to experience problems after applying this fix, you could attempt the Virtual Machine approach.
 There is a guide [here](https://github.com/UoB-OOP/COMS10017-2024/blob/main/guides/applesiliconvmguide.md).